Tigger-oN/cortex.sh/README.md

     -h      : Show this help and exit.
-    -v      : Display some system details such as the number of persona files and the version number of this script.
-Then exit. persona : Jump straight to loading this persona.
+    -v      : Display some system details such as the number of persona files and the version number of this script, then exit. persona : Jump straight to loading this persona.
 Can be part of a persona name, or the full name.
 If only part of a name is used and there is a match for more than one persona, each